ying9937/Segmentation-of-polyps/README.md

 The training and test sets for this study and the weights associated with the model (the best weights within 300 rounds) can be downloaded at:https://drive.google.com/drive/folders/1scOMQk3PPxkKcLRNLMJrHR_1NpZOsvRV?usp=sharing

+You can run the code using the simple data in Sample-dataset.h5

 ## 2.Notes on the file:

 Here are the files and instructions in the code folder:

+	│  How to use h5 files.ipynb  （The usage method of h5 files）
+	|  Sample-dataset.h5（Sample data）
 	│  The random numbers partition Train and Val.ipynb（Split the validation set from the training set） │  Train.txt（The split training set）
 	│  Val.txt（The split validation set）